 Ground breaks on mammoth project!

-We have this week broken ground on our most ambitious and biggest ever single project to date, which will launch as part of next year’s 45th anniversary celebrations.
+We have this week broken ground on our most ambitious and biggest ever single project to date.

 The multi-million pound scheme, which has been dubbed Project Elephant, will see one of the UK’s largest indoor elephant facility being built on vacant land at the zoo, opening up an additional three acres to visitors.